sergeych/libdownmark/README.md

 # Multiplatform markdown parser

-This is work in progress yet not suitable to any particular purpose
+This is a work in progress yet not suitable to any particular purpose.

+The goal is to provide all-platforms same simple code to parse markdown, provide mechanics to add domain-specific links support and to provide basic formatters to convert parsed markdown either back to markdown or to HTML and ANSI-colored text.

 ---------------------